rclone/rclone/docs/content/azureblob.md

 and there may be up to `--transfers` chunks stored at once in memory.
 This can be at most 100MB.

+#### --azureblob-list-chunk=SIZE ####

+List blob limit.
+Default is the maximum, 5000. `List blobs` requests are permitted 2 minutes per megabyte to complete.
+If an operation is taking longer than 2 minutes per megabyte on average, it will time out ( [source](https://docs.microsoft.com/en-us/rest/api/storageservices/setting-timeouts-for-blob-service-operations#exceptions-to-default-timeout-interval) ).
+This limit the number of blobs items to return, to avoid the time out.

 #### --azureblob-access-tier=Hot/Cool/Archive ####

 Azure storage supports blob tiering, you can configure tier in advanced